Logo

 Submit applications for licences related to elevators, escalators, and moving walks.

-Elevator Safety establishes and enforces the Technical Safety Authority of Saskatchewan Act to minimize potential hazards associated with complex electrical & mechanical equipment such as passenger and freight elevators, escalators, power and belt man lifts, hand powered manlifts, lifts for persons with physical disabilities, personnel hoists and ski lifts.
+Elevating Device Safety establishes and enforces the Passenger and Freight Elevator Act to minimize potential hazards associated with complex electrical & mechanical equipment such as passenger and freight elevators, escalators, power and belt man lifts, hand powered manlifts, lifts for persons with physical disabilities, personnel hoists and ski lifts.

 TSASK inspectors are certified by the National Association of Elevator Safety Authorities (NAESA International).